AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Why is American Family so expensive?

 American Family is actually not so expensive.
-The average annual cost of full coverage is only $1,785 at American Family, while the national average is $1,924, 8 percent higher.
-That being said, American Family is, on average, more expensive than the national average for minimum coverage.
-Some reasons that your coverage may be more expensive could be due to your past accidents and tickets, low credit score, the ages of the drivers on your policy, or other personal factors.
+The average annual cost of full coverage is only $1,936 at American Family, while the national average is $2,399, 19 percent higher.
+The provider also offers lower-than-average rates for high-risk drivers with bad credit or a DUI.
+That being said, American Family is, on average, slightly more expensive than the national average for drivers with an at-fault accident.

 What company owns American Family insurance?